bremly-dev/ta-metric-defs/metric-def-doc.md

 **Comparison.** FY Fill Rate target.

 **How to read it.** The shortfall is the share of needed positions with no accepted offer by the time they were due.
-The number is a delivery statement, not an activity statement.
-Recruiters may have been extremely busy and still produce a low Fill Rate if demand grew faster than capacity.
+The number is a delivery statement.

 Because the metric stops at acceptance, it measures what TA controls.
 It does **not** confirm that the business received the capacity.
 For that, read it together with pending starts in EXEC-04.

 **Common misreadings.**
 - Reading the percentage as seats occupied.
 It is seats with a signed acceptance.
 Some of those people will not have started yet.
 - Reading the cumulative year-to-date figure as current performance.
 See EXEC-05.
-- Comparing this figure with a start-based Fill Rate from an earlier version of the report or from another system.
-A start-based equivalent is always lower, by the size of the pending-start population.
-Always state which basis is in use.

 **Where to go next.** EXEC-04 (where the gap sits), EXEC-09 (which open positions are late), EXEC-13 (where candidates are lost).